 These can often be avoided by paying close attention to the road while driving, but sometimes are unpreventable.

 Rubbing Against the Car

 Rubbing against your car is often the biggest cause of light clear coat scratches.

-They can occur in many different ways, such as opening a door with keys in your hand or placing a coffee cup on top of your car.
+They can occur in many different ways, such as opening a door with keys in your hand, dragging the keys across the paint job accidentally or placing a coffee cup on top of your car.

 These scratches are usually very light and can be fixed using a scratch removal product and a microfiber towel.

 This is the most obvious cause of car scratches, because you can’t really get into a car accident without being left with many of them.

 They are caused by the car’s surface contacting with a solid object, such as another car.
 These scratches are often concentrated in the area of impact and extend deep into the paint.

 Scratches from a car accident typically must be fixed by a professional along with the other damage.